LOCK-FREE / EASY CANAL BOAT HOLIDAYS

 A Scottish adventure…

-The joy of the canal boat holidays on the Forth & Clyde or Union canals is that this waterway is wider than a typical canal waterway.
+The joy of the canal boat holidays on the Forth & Clyde or Union canals is that this waterway is wider than your typical UK canals.
 This makes navigating a little easier and all the locks and swing bridges are manned by Scottish Canals staff.

 Our teams will give you a full induction when you arrive at the base, talking your through how to operate the boat and a lock.
 They can even stay with you on the boat as you set off to help you on your way.